 Sec.
 6-159.
-Storage of food; control of rats.
 Storage and condition of food; control of rats and pests.

-- (a) All food provided for animals and kept outdoors must be stored and kept in a rat-proof and airtight building, box, container, or receptacle. - (b) Stables must carry out an active, on-going rat and pest control program.

-(c) All food provided for animals must be free of pests, debris, and mold, or any other foreign objects or corruption that could cause harm or illness to the animal it is intended for.
+- (a) All food provided for animals and kept outdoors must be stored and kept in a rat-proof and airtight building, box, container, or receptacle. - (b) Stables must carry out an active, on-going rat and pest control program. - (c) All food provided for animals must be free of pests, debris, and mold, or any other foreign objects or corruption that could cause harm or illness to the animal it is intended for.

 Sec.
 6-160.
-Dangerous dog fencing.
 Tethering dogs and other animals.